layervault/api_v2/12_Organizations.md

 This call returns information about an organization, including any users belonging to the organization and any projects belonging to the organization.

+A special note: The linked `"projects"` array for each organization will change, depending on the authenticated user.
+If no user is authenticated, only public projects will be displayed.

  Definition

     GET /api/v2/organizations/:id